 Dr. Fishman has a research background in 3-dimensional medical imaging, facial trauma repair, and non-surgical, radiofrequency facial skin tightening and rejuvenation.
 She is a member of the American Academy of Otolaryngology-Head and Neck Surgery, the American Association of Facial Plastic and Reconstructive Surgery, the American Academy of Cosmetic Surgery, the Medical Association of Atlanta, and the Medical Association of Georgia.

 In her free time, Dr. Fishman enjoys exploring the sights, sounds, and tastes of Sandy Springs and Atlanta, as well as traveling, exercising, and spending time with her family.
-She is married to Steve Best, an HR executive; they are parents to their young daughter, Katherine.
+She is married to Steve Best, an HR executive; they are parents to their daughter Katherine and son Theo.
 Dr. Fishman is proud to be a full-time physician, surgeon, and mother, and is thrilled to welcome patients to the Aviva family.

 Dr. Fishman's Philosophy

 “Let the beauty of what you love be what you do.”
 Rumi’s famous quote encapsulates my philosophy perfectly.
 I love the practice of facial plastic and reconstructive surgery, aesthetics, and most things beauty-related.
 Furthermore, I take pride in my work and gain great fulfillment from helping others.
 Working with my hands, practicing within a demanding and artistic field, helping others achieve greater confidence and put their face forward–these encompass the beauty of what I love and do.